-So where can I ride my e-scooter safely?
+So, where can I ride my e-scooter safely?

-Wheel-size.
-Is bigger better?
+Wheel-size - Is bigger better?

-How fast can I ride?
+Safe electric scooter speed - How fast can I ride?

 With the average speed of a cyclist around 10-16mph, the e-scooter must be of a design that maintains good stability and control at that speed in order to stay with the flow of a cycle lane.
-It is easy to limit speed on a small electric motor, and in Europe, the e-scooter speed limit started at 15.5mph (25kph) but more recently in Germany, they have specified 12.5mph (20kph) and the lowering of the speed limit has been well received.
+It is easy to limit speed on a small electric motor, and in Europe, the safe e-scooter speed limit started at 15.5mph (25kph) but more recently in Germany, they have specified 12.5mph (20kph) and the lowering of the speed limit has been well received.

 Again, the larger wheel is critical because of something known as ‘deck drop’.
 Deck drop is when the load (ie. Your feet) can stand on a deck that’s lower than the wheel axles.
 This design feature adds significant amounts of stability for the rider.
-Steering is more stable if the scooter has a wider bar and a stem for a larger steering circle.
+Steering is more stable and improves the electric scooter safety if it has a wider bar and a stem for a larger steering circle.
 Head tube angle and rake create trail – a crucial element of bicycle engineering that helps the vehicle to travel in a straight line.

 Weatherproof – the UK is wet!

 As with a bike, tyre specification must be suitable for wet conditions.
 Any scooter with hard PU wheels are not suitable in wet conditions and threatens the electric scooter's safety.
 Large pneumatic wheels 16” and above with bicycle grade tyres (quality rubber composite, grip and pressure) are a must.
 Check for front and rear brakes, that must also be tested in wet conditions.
 Mudguards are also advisable!

 Brakes, lights, reflectors and markings